 The Giver of Stars by Jojo Moyes | Book Review

-How did she do research work for the book?
-She shared her experiences in one of her interviews.
+She also shared her few experiences of research she did while writing the book.
 Jojo Moyes traveled three times to Kentucky for research work and stayed in a tiny cabin in the mountains of Kentucky.
 The cabin was located on seven miles of dirt track and had no doors with a toilet behind a curtain.
 It’s not always easy to make a good piece of writing.
 It depends on your dedication and hard work for something.

 Is the book based on a true story?
 The Giver of Stars is based on a real-life story of packhorse librarians.
 During the Depression-era female librarians packed their saddlebags full of books and rode by horseback to some of the most isolated communities in eastern Kentucky.